FriendsOfREDAXO/redaxo-mit-docker/README.md

 But of course you should adjust the credentials if they ever leave your development environment and end up on a productive server!
 3. __The login for your REDAXO admin__
 `docker-compose.yml`
-If Docker automatically sets up REDAXO for you, `REDAXO_USER` and `REDAXO_PASSWORD` are used to create an Adminsuser.
-If your project ever goes live like this, then you better use other information than `admin` :)
+If Docker automatically sets up REDAXO for you, `REDAXO_USER` and `REDAXO_PASSWORD` are used to create an admin user.
+If your project ever goes live like this, then you better use other credentials than `admin` :)
 4. __REDAXO-Demo__
 `docker-compose.yml`
 If Docker is going to automatically set up a website demo for you, you can set it up under `REDAXO_DEMO`.
 Leave the value empty if you do not want to set up a demo.